Success: Depression and

 in the last 5 years, he developed significant anxiety that was, at times,

-In 2006, his general practitioner tried several popular antidepressants
+His general practitioner tried several popular antidepressants

 which sedated him and made it very difficult for him to function, even to